 Professors, mentors or school directors were often pivotal figures in determining pioneering working experiences of their best 'apprentices' as it occurred to German architect and urban planner Lotte Beese Stam (Reisich, 1903 - Krimpen aan den IJssel, 1988).
 Lotte Beese was the first student to attend the course of architectural design in the new Baulhere (new way of building) at the ground-breaking Bauhaus school in Dessau, but she was forced to give up her studies because of her relationship with the Swiss communist architect Hannes Meyer (1889-1954).
-He was, in fact, the initiator of the course, and also director of the Bauhaus (1928-30), and Beese had a son with him.
+He was, in fact, the initiator of the course, and also director of the Bauhaus (1928-30).